J. William Fulbright: Legal and academic career

 Fulbright was a lecturer in law at the University of Arkansas from 1936 to 1939.
 He was appointed president of the school in 1939, making him the youngest university president in the country.
 He held that post until 1941.
-The School of Arts and Sciences at the University of Arkansas is named in his honor, and he was elected there into Phi Beta Kappa.
-He was a member of the Founding Council of the Rothermere American Institute, University of Oxford.
+The School of Arts and Sciences at the University of Arkansas is named in his honor and he was a member of the Founding Council of the Rothermere American Institute, University of Oxford.
 In September 1939, Fulbright, as president of the University of Arkansas, issued a public declaration declaring his sympathy with the Allied cause and urged the United States to maintain a pro-Allied neutrality.
 In the summer of 1940, Fulbright went a step further and declared it was in America's "vital interest" to enter the war on the Allied side and warned that a victory by Nazi Germany would make the world a much darker place.
 The same year, Fulbright joined the Committee to Defend America by Aiding the Allies.

 In June 1941, Fulbright was suddenly fired from the University of Arkansas by the Governor, Homer Martin Adkins.
 He learned that the reason for his sacking was that Adkins had been offended that a Northwest Arkansas newspaper owned by his mother Roberta Fulbright had supported the governor's opponent in the 1940 Democratic primary, and that was the governor's revenge.
 Upset at the way that the governor's caprice had ended his academic career, Fulbright became interested in politics.

+In 1945, he was elected at the University of Arkansas into Phi Beta Kappa.